galaxyproject/usegalaxy-playbook/roles/galaxyproject.galaxy_toolshed/README.md

 - `galaxy_toolshed_venv_dir` (default: `<galaxy_toolshed_server_dir>/.venv`):
-  The role will use a python interpreter in this [virtualenv][virtualenv] to manage the database. [galaxyprojectdotorg.galaxy][galaxyrole] will create it for you and so setting this to the same as `galaxy_venv_dir` is a good idea.
+  The role will use a python interpreter in this [virtualenv][virtualenv] to manage the database. [galaxyproject.galaxy][galaxyrole] will create it for you and so setting this to the same as `galaxy_venv_dir` is a good idea.
 - `galaxy_toolshed_config_dir` (default:
   `<galaxy_toolshed_server_dir>/config`): Directory that will be used for